Decriminalization of same-sex sexual practices: Australia

 Until 1899, the death penalty could be applied to cases of buggery.
 In each jurisdiction except for Northern Territory, decriminalization followed grassroots campaigns for change.

 South Australia

 In 1975, South Australia was the first state to decriminalize homosexuality following the murder of University of Adelaide Law lecturer George Duncan who was thrown into the River Torrens by a group of men at a gay beat.
 The murder raised public awareness of harassments of homosexuals by police, and led to the establishment of gay rights organizations Campaign Against Moral Persecution (CAMP).
 The law was past by premier Don Dunstan and attorney-general Peter Duncan.

 Victoria

 The death penalty remained as the maximum penalty until 1949.
-The Hammer Liberal government decriminalized homosexuality in December 1980.
+The Hamer Liberal government decriminalized homosexuality in December 1980.

 New South Wales

 Decriminalization happened in 1984, two years after anti-discrimination laws were passed.
 For these two years, being gay in NSW was not a grounds for dismissal but it could lead to imprisonment.